frvnzz/CCL4/eCampusSubmission/Documentation/ProjectReport.md

 Your Project Name: Deadwood

+Note: The links to files below are handled through relative paths and only work in conjunction with the project files (e.g. on GitHub)!

 #

 ### A Short Summary to Promote the Project (What are the Background and the Motivation of the project?):